cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 func Parse(s string) (*Game, error)
 ```

 The `String()` function does not save the `.Turn` field.
 You need to store whose turn it is to play on your own.
-You choose to have a `string` at `/store/turn` for the color of the player.
+Choose a `string` at `/store/turn` for the color of the player.

 Your application needs its own database to store the state.
 The application needs to store a state at a certain Merkle root value to be able to recall past states at a later date.
 This is another implementation _detail_ that you need to address when creating your application.

 #### `InitChain`: The initial chain state

 [That's](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#initchain) where your only game is initialized.
 Tendermint sends `app_state_bytes: bytes` to your application with the initial (genesis) state of the blockchain.
 You already know what it would look like to represent a single game.

-Your application is a good sport so it:
+Your application:
 * Takes the initial state in.
 * Saves it in its database along with [black](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L124) having to play next.
 * Returns in `app_hash: bytes` the Merkle root hash corresponding to the genesis state.